Formaldehyde in Your NYC Apartment: What You Need to Know

 If testing confirms elevated formaldehyde levels, the most effective steps are:

 Increase ventilation.
 Open windows when weather allows.
 Run exhaust fans in the kitchen and bathroom.
 If the apartment has no cross-ventilation, even a box fan in the window pulling air out can help.
-The goal is to replace indoor air with fresh outdoor air as frequently as possible.
+The goal is to replace indoor air with fresh outdoor air as often as possible.

 Control temperature and humidity.
 Formaldehyde off-gasses faster in warm, humid conditions.
-Keeping indoor temperatures moderate and running a dehumidifier — especially in summer — reduces the emission rate.
+Keeping indoor temperatures moderate and running a dehumidifier, especially in summer, reduces the emission rate.

 When to Test